ndench/ndench.github.io/_posts/2018-08-19-my-journey-with-terraform-part-3.md

 Now when Terraform runs, it uses the Dynamo table to lock the state so that no one else can make changes at the same time.
 Then it stores all the state in S3, so that everyone gets up to date state.
-I still don't recommend having two people making changes at the same time, because you'll still destroy each others resources, but at least you prevent conflicts.
+You still run into problems when two people are making changes at the same time:

-TODO: Doesn't it prevent the other user from being able to run terraform while it's locked?
-So you can't even really have 2 people running it?
+1. Alice creates `resourceA` - adding it to the remote state
+2. Once the `terraform apply` command has finished, Alice has released the state lock
+2. Bob tries to create `resourceB`
+    1. Terraform pulls down the remote state and learns about `resourceA`
+    2. Bob's local code doesn't have any configuration for `resourceA`
+    3. Terraform thinks Bob wants to delete `resourceA`

+This is much better because Bob will know that someone has created `resourceA` and can wait until Alice has merged her branch before continuing.
+Without remote state, Bob could apply his changes then be confronted with merge conflicts in his `terraform.tfstate` file when trying to merge his code with Alice's.

 ### Step 3: Create all the things